-Well the most boiler plate answer you get from manufacturers is that the use of compatible or remanufactured inks has blocked the print head nozzles, and whilst this could be the case if you’ve been using really cheap, low quality inks (I can’t rule that out), it hardly ever is!
+Well, the most common answer you get from manufacturers is that the use of compatible or remanufactured inks has blocked the print head nozzles, and whilst this could be the case if you’ve been using really cheap, low-quality inks (I can’t rule that out), it hardly ever is!

 Here’s the most common reason; but let me first ask you a question….
 When your printer says your ink cartridge needs replacing, do you keep printing until the cartridge runs dryer than the Sahara desert?

 Yes?
 That’s your problem!
 If there is no or little ink in the print head and the resisters begin to heat, they tend to overheat and burn out!
 Doh!

 Here’s the best tips on how to fix your printer error: